-Pennsylvania Polka by Frankie Yankovic Pennsylvania Polka by Frankie Yankovic (press play button to play)
+Pennsylvania Polka by Frankie Yankovic (press link to play song)

 Even though the official website claims Phil has been the same groundhog all those years, I am not sure I believe them.
 According to historical markers around Punxsutawney, Pennsylvania, German immigrants began observing the day as early as 1886.
 The tradition arose out of a European custom to predict winter’s length by the weather on the ancient Christian holiday of Candlemas.

-The separation is sad — not only because the two created good work in this movie, Stripes and Ghostbusters — but that the division is so contrary to the theme of the excellent Groundhog Day.
+The separation was sad, not only because the two created good work in this movie, Stripes and Ghostbusters.
+The division is so contrary to the theme of the excellent Groundhog Day.
 One of the lessons of the movie is that the best cure for the existential crises and the miseries in your own life is to forget yourself and concentrate on doing good for others.
-So it is unfortunate that in creating a wonderful movie with such a beautiful theme that the two strong creative forces involved in the movie are no longer friends.
+Yet, in creating a wonderful movie with such a beautiful theme, the two strong creative forces involved in the movie lost their friendship.

 May the rest of your winter be without animosity and be full of warm hearths and hearts.